christinedraper/knife-topo/README.md

     $ gem install knife-topo

-You may need to use `sudo gem install knife-topo`, depending on your setup.
+You may need to use `chef gem install knife-topo` (to install into the embedded chefdk gem path), and you may need `sudo` depending on your setup.

 This plugin has been tested with Chef Version 11.12 and 12.0.3 on Ubuntu 12.04 and 14.04 LTS, and run on Windows and Mac.